jordancabral/poh-captcha/README.md

 # poh-captcha
 Captcha based on Proof of Humanity

-## description
-This is a work in progress proof of concept of a captcha based on Proof of Humanity services.
-We have two key modules:

 ## disclaimer
-This proyect is for learning purposes.
+This project is for learning purposes.
 Im not expert in any of the tech stack used here (React, NestJs, Ethersjs).
 So maybe its full of errors or there are better ways for doing it.
 Any suggestions are welcome in PR or issues.

+## description
+This is a work in progress proof of concept of a captcha based on Proof of Humanity services.
+We have two key modules:

 ### frontend
 Right now its a simple react frontend with a Captcha component.
 The objetive is to have some default React component published, also we can have some other frameroks components ready to go.